matyb/byvalue-sort/README.md

 ]
 ```

-Equivalent for group by.
+Vaguely equivalent functionality for group by.
 Given a collection and key function produces a map of lists containing values grouped by the output of the key function.
+These can obviously in turn be folded/reduced into aggregates, though you're currently on your own for that.

 ```java
 @Test